joas1847/finance-nlp/README.md

 Prerequisites

-- Miniconda or Anaconda installed
+-  UV (recommended) or Miniconda/Anaconda installed

 - Python 3.8 or higher